 Agricultural Inspectors and the Deputy Agricultural Commissioner are responsible for developing the materials for presentation and distribution.
-Training and outreach events will be scheduled by the Ag Commissioner's Office at Pest District-sponsored seminars, at meetings sponsored by UC Cooperative Extension, and with regional groups of growers that are managing VMB via webinar, at outdoor field days, and/or in-person once safe to do so.
+Training and outreach events will be scheduled by the Ag Commissioner's Office at Pest District-sponsored seminars, at meetings sponsored by UC Cooperative Extension, and with regional groups of growers that are managing VMB via webinar, at outdoor field days, and/or in-person.
 Printed materials and other educational resources will be disseminated to growers.
 Agricultural Inspectors will also do one-on-one outreach with growers on VMB IPM control strategies.